 Fixed-Rate Real Estate Mortgage

 With this type of loan, the interest rate remains consistent throughout the term of the loan, usually 30 years.

 A balloon loan is a real estate loan where there is a lump sum due at the end of the loan.
 This normally encourages an individual to refinance prior to the end of the term of the loan.

 Jumbo Real Estate Loans

 A jumbo loan is any residential or commercial loan exceeding the guidelines of Fannie Mae and Freddie Mac.

 A VA loan is a loan in the United States guaranteed by the Veterans Administration.
 The loan may be issued by qualified lenders.
 The VA was designed to offer long-term financing to American Veterans or to their surviving spouses.

 Reserves are the funds the lender requires the borrower to show after paying the down payment, the monthly mortgage and any impounds, and other monthly debt and living expense payments.
 This amount may differ from lender to lender, so a borrower should always ask that question (and it's information that will be disclosed when required anyway).
 FNMA (Fannie Mae) specifies reserve funds must come from:

 The Quick Long Beach, Belmont Shore, Naples, Bluff Park, Seal Beach, Cerritos Real Estate Mortgage Form

 Do you need additional information regarding getting home financing and real estate mortgage services in Long Beach, Belmont Shore, Naples, Bluff Park, Seal Beach, Cerritos or in any other surrounding Los Angeles or Orange County area?
-Please fill out the following short real estate mortgage information request form.
+Please fill out the following short real estate mortgage information request form for a referral to a qualified loan officer.
 All inquiries will be responded to in a timely fashion and your information will be kept strictly confidential.